jdlib/JDBX/UserGuide.md

 ## <a name="updates"></a>4.
 Run DML or DDL updates

-JDBX - as JDBC - uses the term *update* for running DML commands (i.e. UPDATE, INSERT, DELETE), DDL commands.
+JDBX - as JDBC - uses the term *update* for running DML commands (i.e. UPDATE, INSERT, DELETE) or DDL commands.

 Running an update command returns the number of affected records and optionally the values of changed columns, e.g. most important the auto-generated values of primary key columns.